alexhsamuel/pytime/writeup.md

 <sup>2</sup> NumPy and Pandas represent dates as "datetime64[D]", _i.e._ times
 with 1 day precision.

-<sup>3</sup> Estimates of memory use in bytes for time values.
-See appendix for
+<sup>3</sup> **Estimates** of memory use in bytes for single time values.
+See
-details.
+appendix for details.
 NumPy and Pandas store times as 8-byte values in collections (NumPy arrays; Pandas indexes, series, dataframes), but single objects consume more memory.

 # Recommentations